MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/GA-Version-Migration/Enable-API-using-S2S-for-GA.md

 ms.service: azure
 ---

+# Enable APIs using S2S
 If you have been using Community Training (CT) APIs in public preview version and intend to continue using them with GA version, then following this documentation will help you accomplish that.
 Community Training (CT) APIs support Service to Service (S2S) authentication to allow any external service to call the APIs without requiring a user to explicitly login to any CT instance.
 Please follow below steps to call CT APIs using S2S

-# Step 1: Register Service Application
+## Step 1: Register Service Application
 1. Sign in to the Azure portal.

 2. If you have access to multiple tenants, use the Directory + subscription filter   in the top menu to select the tenant in which you want to register an application.

+>[!NOTE]
-    [!NOTE] The Service Application to be registered must be created in the same Azure tenant as that of concerned CT instance.
+>The Service Application to be registered must be created in the same Azure tenant as that of concerned CT instance.

 3. Search for and select Azure Active Directory.